LAST UPDATED December 2, 2013 NEW MAPS ADDED August and September 2013. See, for example, Chapter 11.

 - Participation By Private Collectors.
 Public collections, such as the National Archives, libraries and historical societies, have been — and will continue to be — searched for materials relating to the 179th New York Volunteers.
 However, there undoubtedly are many diaries, letters and other contemporary source materials in private collections not known or accessible to the general public.
 By making this project available to a wide audience through the Internet, private collectors hopefully will become aware of the project and will be able to see the value that their materials could add to the regimental history and will be encouraged to provide copies.
 The more soldiers whose voices are heard, the richer the history will be.

-The target date for “publication” of the completed regimental history is February 2014 – the one hundred fiftieth anniversary of the raising of the 179th New York Volunteers.
+The target date for publication of the completed regimental history is July 2014 — the one hundred fiftieth anniversary of the Battle of the Crater.